BSc Nursing Syllabus and Subjects 2025 - Semester Wise, Electives, Books

 B.Sc Nursing Subjects

 B.Sc Nursing Subjects are centred around introducing students to all the essential aspects of medicine and nursing.
-Listed below is the BSc Nursing subject details:
+Listed below are the BSc Nursing subject details:

 BSc Nursing Subject in Detail

-The BSc Nursing subjects cover various aspects of nursing from basic to advanced topics related to anatomy, physiology, pharmacology, psychology, etc to enable the student healthcare industry-ready.
+The BSc Nursing subjects cover various aspects of nursing from basic to advanced topics related to anatomy, physiology, pharmacology, psychology, etc, to enable the student to be healthcare industry-ready.
 Listed below are some of the important BSc Nursing subjects and the topics covered:

-Anatomy Introduction to Anatomical terms organization of the human body, Skeletal System, Muscular System, Nervous System, Sensory System, Respiratory System
+1st Year Anatomy Introduction to Anatomical terms organisation of the human body, Skeletal System, Muscular System, Nervous System, Sensory System, Respiratory System

 Physiology Cell Physiology, Skeletal System, Muscular System, Circulatory System, Excretory System, Endocrine System